Master of Science (Applied) Occupational Therapy or Physical Therapy: Entry Points

 Physical Therapy: Admissions Guide & Documents (2019)

 The CASPer test is an online screening tool designed to evaluate key personal and professional characteristics that make for successful students and graduates.
 Applicants to the Qualifying Year (QY) are required to submit a recent score for the Canadian Professional Health Sciences (Science de la santé - niveau 2) CASPer test.
-Test scores are online valid for the admission cycle for which they are designated.
-Autumn 2019 admissions accepts CASPer tests taken from June 2018 - Jan 2019.
+Test scores are only valid for the admission cycle for which they are designated.
+Fall 2019 admissions accepts CASPer tests taken from June 2018 - Jan 2019.

 When registering for the test or after having completed the test, be sure to request the results be disclosed to McGill's School of Physical and Occupational Therapy (SPOT).

 Testing dates for 2019 admissions can be found on the test provider's web site.
 Answers to some frequently asked questions are provided in a CASPer registration guide.
 After reading our CASPer FAQ, please direct any remaining questions about CASPer to the test provider.
 Altus Assessments, the testing provider, has also created a test preparation web portal.

 To register visit https://takecasper.com.

 Note that the final eligible CASPer test for 2019 entry is January 20th (English) or January 30th (French).
 Candidates who have not taken the appropriate CASPer test at or before this date are not eligible to apply.

 - French Language Courses for Students of Health Sciences